Lifestyle

 Always Communicate and Be Truthful

 Finally, my best and most important tip is always to be transparent about ingredients.
 Think of food preferences like a food allergy – you’d never try to “sneak a little bit” of peanut butter past someone you knew was allergic to nuts, right?
 Tell your plant-based people if there is an egg in the banana bread.
-Let them make their own choices about what they eat.
+Admit that those delish Chocolate Zucchini Muffins have zucchini in them – you might just tempt a non-veggie lover to try something new!
+Let everyone make their own choices about what they eat.

 Ultimately, cooking is about keeping your loved ones fed and healthy, not about labels.
 Focus on creating meals that are fresh, healthy, and as minimally processed as possible.
 Include lots of fruits and vegetables, beans and legumes, and whole grains.
 And try to have fun – cooking for a mixed crowd is a great way to flex your creativity in the kitchen!